ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

-_With a software engineering background, delicate business mind, experience in E2E product development, involvement in all phases of typical SDLC, user-centric design, and data-informed approach, I'm confident and excited to take jobs related to product management from Ecommerce to Operations.
+_With a software engineering background, delicate business mind, experience in SaaS product development, involvement in all phases of typical SDLC, user-centric design, and data-informed approach, I'm confident and excited to take jobs related to product management from Ecommerce to Warehouse Operations.
 I can work under pressure, eager to learn new business trends and technology.
 Especially, I love delivering products that make society better._
 <br />

 <br />